pyth-network/pyth-crosschain/target_chains/sui/cli/README.md

 The following steps are needed to upgrade our sui contracts:

+- Contract changes:
+  - Create a new struct for the new version and update `current_version` and `previous_version` functions in `version_control` module
+  - Implement any custom logic needed to migrate the data from the old struct to the new one in the `migrate` module
+  - Update dependency (e.g. wormhole) addresses if needed
 - Generate the digest for the new contract build
 - Create a governance proposal, proposing the sui package to be upgraded to this specific digest
 - Approve and execute the governance proposal